Putin: The Autocrat Eyeing A New World Order - UrduPoint

 Putin: The Autocrat Eyeing A New World Order

-Warsaw, (APP - UrduPoint / Pakistan Point News - 17th Mar, 2024) Russian President Vladimir Putin has over the past two decades built up a system of domestic repression and confrontation with the West that is almost certain to guarantee a fifth term in office on Sunday.
+Warsaw, (APP - UrduPoint / Pakistan Point News - 18th Mar, 2024) Russian President Vladimir Putin, who has over the past two decades built up a system of domestic repression and confrontation with the West, was on course for fifth term in office Sunday.

 Ever since the previously little-known KGB agent became president on New Year's Eve 1999, he has consolidated power by bringing oligarchs to heel, banning any real opposition and turning Russia into an authoritarian state.